torvalds/linux/Documentation/networking/device_drivers/ethernet/stmicro/stmmac.rst

         int tx_coe;
         int rx_coe;

-11) Some HWs are not able to perform the csum in HW for over-sized frames due to limited buffer sizes.
+11) Some HWs are analt able to perform the csum in HW for over-sized frames due to limited buffer sizes.
 Setting this flag the csum will be done in SW on JUMBO frames::